Skip to Content

 CA$7,000.00

-Carl Rungius, etching and drypoint, untitled Mountain Goats (some call it Three Old Gentlemen) Rungius sheep3.png Rungius sheep1.png Rungius sheep2.png
+Carl Rungius, etching and drypoint, untitled Mountain Goats (or: Three Old Gentlemen) Rungius sheep3.png Rungius sheep1.png Rungius sheep2.png

-Carl Rungius, etching and drypoint, untitled Mountain Goats (some call it Three Old Gentlemen)
+Carl Rungius, etching and drypoint, untitled Mountain Goats (or: Three Old Gentlemen)

 CA$7,000.00